 DevAssure Invisible (QA) Agent

-Extension for DevAssure Invisible (QA) Agent - Autonomous agent that can execute end to end UI tests from natural language instructions.
+Extension for DevAssure Invisible (QA) Agent - executes end to end UI tests from natural language instructions and csv files.

 How it works